anexia-it/anexia-showcase-app-ios/README.md

 # Philips HUE

 The App is able to connect to a Philips HUE bridge on the same network.
 Just press the lightbulb icon and follow the setup guide in the App.
 If the App is able to recognize the emotion then it will set lights on the connected Philips HUE to corresponding colors. (e.g. bright yellow for happiness, red for anger, etc...)

-# Configuration

-In order to activate all features some API keys need to be addd in the Config.plist file:

-pubNubPublishKey: Create a free account on PubNub and add the publish key here
-pubNubSubscribeKey: Create a free account on PubNub and add the subscribe key here
-faceApiKey: Create a free account for the Microsoft Face API and add the API key here
-accessKeyS3: Create an Anexia S3 account and add the accessKey here
-secretKeyS3: Create an Anexia S3 account and add the secretKey here

 # Alexa